-If anchoring overnight or in high winds, attach the Anchor Bridle hook to the anchor chain below the pulpit and bring each side of the bridle rope through a hawsehole and secure to the bow cleats on the port and starboard sides.
+Attach the Anchor Bridle hook to the anchor chain below the pulpit and bring each side of the bridle rope through a hawsehole and secure to the bow cleats on the port and starboard sides.
 Once the Bridle is secure, relieve the anchor chain tension on the Windlass by letting out a little slack in the chain.